0xseljarida/Inception/NOTES.md

 Instead of one global process list, one global network, one global hostname, the kernel keeps a second copy and hands it to the process. **The process never knows it got a copy.** It just looks around and reports what it finds.

+**Why use them?**

+- **Isolation.** Each process gets its own world and can't see anyone else's.
+- **Security.** You can run something you don't trust.
+If a malicious process tries to destroy the filesystem, it destroys *its own view* of it.
+The host and every other process are untouched.
+- **Containers.** Docker and LXC are built out of them.
+- **Sharing, on purpose.** Namespaces can be handed out deliberately: two containers can share a network namespace, or a mount point, while staying separate everywhere else.

 **There are 8 types:**

 🖥️ **`pid`** → its own process IDs.